Jyostnavya/dockerrepo/README.md

 ---> docker stats container_id //shows the stats of that particular container_id including how much memory, CPU is used

 docker container run -d -p 5000:5000 -m 6m --cpu-quota=50000 bitnami/java //once the application starts, reduces the cpu utilization and memory

+STEP 12: Building Docker images for Python application

+cd directory

+docker build -t repository_name:tag_name . // builds the image tagged to specific --build context is sent to docker daemon and shows the step by step installation

+docker run -p -d host_port:container_port repository_name:tag_name  //creates the container

+docker logs -f container_id // check the logs whether the container is upend running

+then check on the local host .